 Fantasy sports can help develop logic and comprehension in kids.

 Streaks, injuries, whether a ballpark favors pitchers or hitters, and so many other factors all come into play.
+It forces your kids to look at the game from different angles and absorb a great deal of information.

 Learn to Deal with Disappointment

 No matter how much time and effort you put in, no matter how closely you scrutinize every last detail, you don’t always win.
-Coaches make bad decisions, players have off nights, refs blow important calls.
+Coaches make bad decisions, players have off nights, and refs blow important calls.

 You don’t always get what you want and even the best-laid plans don’t always work out.
 That happens.
 It’s a part of life, a big part.
 Learning to cope with defeat and disappointment in a constructive way is a huge part of growing up.